dan-fedramp/docs/markdown/FRMR.ADS.authorization-data-sharing.md

 #### FRD-ADS-02

-> **authorization data**: The collective information required by FedRAMP for initial and ongoing assessment and authorization of a _cloud service offering_, including the _authorization package_.
+> **Authorization data**: The collective information required by FedRAMP for initial and ongoing assessment and authorization of a _cloud service offering_, including the _authorization package_.
 >
 >  _Note: In FedRAMP documentation, _authorization data_ always refers to FedRAMP _authorization data_ unless otherwise specified._